Document Tools

 Quick answers for common edge cases.

-Will compression make all PDFs blurry?
+Will compression make my PDF text blurry?

-Should I compress before emailing?
+Should I always compress before emailing a PDF?

-Can I compress multiple files at once?
+Can I compress multiple PDFs at once?

-What if size does not reduce much?
+What if the file size does not change much after compression?

 Related guides